 Serving in Singles:

-In doubles you may be able to get away with just getting your serve over the net and in, but to win in singles you really need to be able to use your serve as an offensive weapon.
+In doubles pickleball, you may be able to get away with just getting your serve over the net and in, but to win in singles you really need to be able to use your serve as an offensive weapon.
 In singles, you need to serve hard and deep!

 Ideally hit it hard and aim to your opponent’s weak side, if that’s too much to ask (based on your current serving skill level) then hit it hard, deep and down the middle – it’s better to hit it hard and get it in down the middle rather than letting up on your serve while trying to hit the corner of the service box.
-A stronger, deep serve wins over prefect placement.
+A stronger, deep serve wins over perfect placement.

-In singles the hard serve is key, otherwise your opponent can easily hit a strong return and you are immediately put on the defensive.
+In singles the hard serve is key, otherwise, your opponent can easily hit a strong return and you are immediately put on the defensive.
 Serve from close to the middle line and immediately get in “ready position” after the hitting your serve- this gives you more mobility to get to a return to your weak side.

 Return of Serve: